construction3x39/construction3x39-memory-pond-highdesert/docs/en/archive-earlier/mantraos-trilogy/00100_mantraos_manifesto.md

 **We** **envision** **global** **networks** that **serve** **planetary** **coordination** **for** **ecological** **restoration**, **social** **justice**, **conflict** **resolution**, and **collective** **wisdom** **development** rather than **corporate** **profit** **extraction** and **governmental** **surveillance**. **We** **envision** **technology** that **makes** **possible** **genuine** **democracy** at **planetary** **scale**.

-### We Practice Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Sacred Technology Daily 🌅🧘‍♀️
+### We Practice Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Sacred Technology Daily 🌅🧘‍♀️

 **We** **commit** to **daily** **practices** that **embody** **sacred** **relationship** with **technology**: